RichardDooling/LegalPro/Chapter_3/Chapter_3.md

     * Unreasonable financial burden on lawyer;
     * Client is so repugnant to lawyer that lawyer probably won't be able to do a good job or get along with the client.

-### Model Rule 2.1

-###### Duties as Advisor to Client:

-* Lawyer shall:
-    * Exercise independent professional judgment and render candid advice;
-* Lawyer May:
-    * Refer not only to LAW, but other considerations, including (1) moral (2) economic (3) ethical (4) social and (5) political factors.
-* May include information from non-lawyer professionals.
-* If the matter involves litigation, lawyer SHOULD also inform client of alternative dispute resolution, but so far NOT REQUIRED.
-Still a very good idea, depending on the circumstances.

 #### Accidental Clients